BhushanGarware/agenticai-workshop/README.md

 # agenticai-workshop
 A starter kit for building basic AI agents with the Gemini API.
-Covers examples using LangChain, LangGraph, the Google ADK, and an MCP server.
+Covers examples to be executed using Google Colab, using LangChain, LangGraph, the Google ADK, and an MCP server.

 ## Getting Started
 ### 1. Get your Gemini API KEY